mattpitkin/psrqpy/docs/source/index.rst

 .. automodule:: psrqpy

-This package provides a way to directly query the `ATNF Pulsar Catalogue <http://www.atnf.csiro.au/people/pulsar/psrcat/>`_ [1]_ using python.
+This package provides a way to directly query the `ATNF Pulsar Catalogue <http://www.atnf.csiro.au/people/pulsar/psrcat/>`_ [1]_ using Python.
+It is primarily aimed at astronomers wanting access to the latest pulsar information via a script, rather than through the standard web interface.
+It also provides a function to produce a :math:`P-\dot{P}` :ref:`diagram <make-p-pdot-diagram>` using the latest catalogue information.

 Installation
 ============